 It’s a good idea for you and your partner to encourage each other to lead a healthy lifestyle.
 Follow the Australian Dietary Guidelines and aim for a variety of healthy foods every day and fewer foods containing added salt, sugar and fat.

 Every week, try to do 2½ to 5 hours of moderate intensity physical activity, or 1¼ to 2½ hours of vigorous intensity activity.
 Simply sitting less and moving more will help.
-Find easy ways to build physical activity into your lifestyle from the Department of Health’s Make your move campaign.
+Find easy ways to build physical activity into your lifestyle from the Department of Health’s website.

 Things to avoid